Bosch sees growth in 2021, but warns on chips shortage

 Cars have become increasingly dependent on chips - for everything from computer management of engines to improve fuel economy to driver-assistance features such as emergency braking.

-On Wednesday, luxury carmaker Daimler (DAIGn.DE) said it would cut working hours for up to 18,500 employees and temporarily halt production at two plants in Germany due to the shortage. read more
+On Wednesday, luxury carmaker Daimler said it would cut working hours for up to 18,500 employees and temporarily halt production at two plants in Germany due to the shortage.

+Reporting by Ilona Wissenbach; Writing by Riham Alkousaa; Editing by Bernadette Baum

 Our Standards: The Thomson Reuters Trust Principles.